Get creative approved without the version chaos.

 The old way

-How agencies do this today.
+How small teams do this today.

 Getting a creative approved is a scavenger hunt across email, chat and three folders named final.